 If, for whatever reason, you can’t get EZGIF to work at all on your device, don’t fret.

 There are plenty of sites on the web that can convert Twitter GIFs, including:

 Saving a Twitter GIF on Windows

-Saving Twitter GIFs on Windows is very similar to Mac since it uses a browser.
+Keeping Twitter GIFs on Windows is similar to Mac since it uses a browser.

-- Launch the browser of choice, open Twitter, and browse for the GIF image you want to download.
+- Launch the browser of choice, open “Twitter,” and browse for the animated GIF image you want to download.

 - Right-click the GIF and select “Copy Gif Address.”

-- Go to “https://twdownload.com/” without quotes, paste the copied GIF link URL into the “video URL box.”
+- Open a new tab, navigate to “https://twdownload.com/,” and paste the copied GIF link URL into the “video URL box.”
 Select “Download” when ready.

 - A new page opens.
-Right-click “Download Link,” then choose “Save Link As…”
+Right-click on “Download Link,” then choose “Save link as…”

 - Give your file a name or use the preselected one, then choose “Save.”

 - Go to “https://ezgif.com/” and click the “Video to GIF” link.

 - Confirm that you are on the “Video to GIF” main tab and the secondary “Video to GIF” tab.